yhatt/jsx-slack/docs/block-elements.md

 #### <a name="user-content-input-text-props" id="input-text-props"></a> Props for `<Input type="text">`

 - `maxLength` (optional): The maximum number of characters allowed for the input element.
-It must up to 3000 character.
+It must up to 3000 characters.
 - `minLength` (optional): The minimum number of characters allowed for the input element.

 #### <a name="user-content-input-number-props" id="input-number-props"></a> Props for `<Input type="number">`